trailofbits/test-fuzz/README.md

 Record the target's concretizations when running tests, but do not generate corpus files and do not implement a fuzzing harness.
 This can be useful when the target is a generic function, but it is unclear what type parameters should be used for fuzzing.

-The intended workflow is: enable `only_concretizations`, then run `cargo test` followed by `cargo test-fuzz --display-concretizations`.
+The intended workflow is: enable `only_concretizations`, then run `cargo test` followed by `cargo test-fuzz --display concretizations`.
 One of the resulting concretizations might be usable as `concretize`'s `parameters`.
-Similarly, a concretization resulting from `cargo test-fuzz --display-imply-concretizations` might be usable as `concretize_impl`'s `parameters`.
+Similarly, a concretization resulting from `cargo test-fuzz --display impl-concretizations` might be usable as `concretize_impl`'s `parameters`.

 Note, however, that just because a target was concretized with certain parameters during tests, it does not imply the target's arguments are serializable/deserializable when so concretized.
-The results of `--display-concretizations`/`--display-impl-concretizations` are merely suggestive.
+The results of `--display concretizations`/`--display impl-concretizations` are merely suggestive.

 ##### `rename = "name"`